-Government programs for low-income families do not require repayment, so they work like grants.
+Government help for single mothers with no income does not require repayment, so the programs work like grants.
 Solo parents often meet the earnings criteria for these resources that could lower your bills or replace lost wages during a crisis.

 - Temporary Assistance for Needy Families (TANF)